 Methods of Shipping Ducks, Geese, & Game Birds

 Most of our shipments within the United States go through the US Post Office.
-Birds are hatched on Monday (unless Monday is a Postal holiday and then we hatch on Tuesday)
+Birds are

-Monday evening.
+that evening.
 Those outside of Northern California are then delivered to Fed Ex or a commercial airline such as American or Continental.

 If the Post Office gives it to Fed Ex, Fed Ex will fly it to a sorting center in Oakland, Indianapolis or Memphis.
 It will be sorted there and then flown to your local,

 major airport the following evening.
 At this point the birds are given back to the Post Office and delivered to your local Post Office - typically by two days later (for a Monday shipment, on Wednesday).

 The Post Office will then phone you using the number you gave us and you can go and pick them up.
 It is better for you to pick them up versus waiting for them to

 deliver the birds as the sooner the birds drink water, the better.
 You can talk to someone at your local Post Office in advance to learn their exact procedures and

 arrival times and tell them you are expecting a shipment.
 If you are phoned by the Post Office and you are in a major city, make sure you ask which Post Office is

 phoning you so you know where to go.